uofa-cmput404/uofa-cmput404.github.io/content/labsignments/js.md

         * Your Ticker should update the page approximately once per second.
     * Your JS contain `Clock`, `Timer`, `Stopwatch`, and `Countdown` classes.
 These classes are entirely reponsible for managing their part of the application.
         * These four classes get called by `Ticker` approximately once per second to update the DOM.
+* Your CSS should make your app aesthetically appealing.
+    * It should look nice.
+    * Every element should be readable.
+    * It should be clear what every element does.
+    * It should be **obvious** to anyone how to use all of the functions of the app.
+    * Each part of the app should be separated, visually distinct, and titled.
+    * Your CSS must make sure the element with the message about the countdown being over is hidden until the countdown is over.

 # Restrictions